matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/Transactions/common-transaction-overview.md

 Higher levels provide stronger isolation by requiring more restrictions than lower isolation levels.
 The standard allows transactions to run at a stronger transaction isolation level.

 !!! note
-    MatrixOne's transaction isolation is slightly different from the general isolation definition and isolation level division; see [Snapshot Isolation](matrixone-transaction-overview/snapshot-isolation.md).
+    MatrixOne's transaction isolation is slightly different from the general isolation definition and isolation level division; see [Isolation level in MatrixOne](matrixone-transaction-overview/isolation-level.md).